Logical limit laws for Mallows random permutations

 \end{lem}

-In \cite{Gnedin} Gnedin and Olshansky introduced a random bijection $\Sigma :\bZ \to \bZ$ which is a natural extension to the finite $\Mallows(n,q)$ model with $0<q<1$.
+In \cite{Gnedin} Gnedin and Olshansky introduced a random bijection $\Sigma :\bZ \to \bZ$ which in a suitable sense is an extension of the finite $\Mallows(n,q)$ model with $0<q<1$.
 We denote this distribution by $\Mallows( \bZ, q)$ where $0<q<1$.
 We will not need the details of the construction and refer the reader to the original paper for a detailed description.

 In \cite{MullerVerstraaten}, Jimmy He together with the first and last author of the current paper studied the limit behavior of the cycles counts of $\Mallows(n,q)$ distributed random permutations for fixed $q\neq 1$.
 Given a permutation $\pi \in S_n$ we define $C_i(\pi)$ to be the number of $i$--cycles of $\pi$ for $i\geq 1$.
 We will use the following results: